 Biogas production

 Anaerobic digestion is a process where microorganisms break down organic materials, such as livestock manure and crop residues, in the absence of oxygen.
-This process produces biogas, a mixture of methane and carbon dioxide, which can be used for heat and power generation.
+This process of producing biogas, a mixture of methane and carbon dioxide, which can be used for heat and power generation.
 It also produces nutrient-rich digestate, a by-product that can be used as a high-quality fertilizer.

 Composting